Zolske/spring_boot_guide/README.md

 # Simple Rest controller Demo App
-The embedded server should be responding to a local http Get request with a simple text on the screen.
+The applications embedded server should be responding to a local http Get request with a simple text on the screen.

 ## Set Up
 1. Create project dependencies with [initializr](https://start.spring.io/).